-A mini dental implants, as the name suggests, are small dental implants.
+Mini dental implants, as the name suggests, are smaller than regular implants.

-They are used in certain cases instead of a traditional, larger dental implants for medical, financial or anatomical reasons.
+They are used in certain cases instead of traditional, larger implants for medical, financial or anatomical reasons.

-- Size – The size difference is in the diameter of the screw.
-Mini dental implants measure less than 3mm in diameter, where dental implants measure 4-5mm in size
+Size – The size difference is in the diameter of the screw.
+Mini dental implants measure less than 3mm in diameter, where regular implants measure 4-5mm in size

-- Strength – since mini dental implants are smaller, they cannot take the chewing force that a traditional implant can take.
+Strength – since mini implants are smaller, they cannot take the chewing force that a traditional implant can take.
 For this reason, they are not used where molars are being replaced